MicrosoftDocs/dynamics-365-customer-engagement/ce/field-service/rso-single-resource-optimization.md

 ## Optimize with one click

 1. From the schedule board, right click the resource's name, and then select **Optimize Schedule**.

+> [!div class="mx-imgBorder"]
 >![Screenshot of triggering single resource optimization from schedule board](media/rso-single-resource-2.png)

-  - Yellow line indicates default optimization range, from now to the end of today (12am)
+  2. Yellow line indicates default optimization range, from now to the end of today (12am)
-  - Gray mask indicates default optimization range, from now to the end of today (12am)
+  3. Gray mask indicates default optimization range, from now to the end of today (12am)
-  - Optimization panel showing resource name, default range, default goal, and optimization request status
+  4. Optimization panel showing resource name, default range, default goal, and optimization request status

+> [!div class="mx-imgBorder"]
 >![Screenshot of single resource optimization with range and goal](media/rso-single-resource-3.png)

 ## Perform advanced optimization with edits